defensivepatent/model-defensive-patent/DPL_Markdown.md

 13. 'Patent' means any right, now or later acquired, under any national or international patent law from a governmental body authorized to issue such rights, including rights embodied within patent applications, granted patents, including, but not limited to, continuations, continuations-in-part, divisionals, provisionals, results of any patent reexaminations, and reissues.

+'Participation Period' means, with respect to a particular DPL User, the period commencing on the date on which the DPL User has submitted an Offering Announcement to the DPL Website and such Offering Announcement has been signed by an authorized representative of the DPL and of the DPL User and ending on the Discontinuation Date corresponding to the first Discontinuation Announcement submitted by the DPL User after such Offering Announcement.
+A DPL User may have more than one Participation Period – for example, by submitting a first Offering Announcement followed by a first Discontinuation Announcement, followed by a second Offering Announcement, provided, however, that the subsequent Offering Announcement is submitted not less than 6 months after the previous Discontinuation Date.
+Participation Period shall not include any period of time between a Discontinuation Date and the date that the DPL User later submits another Offering Announcement, and any Offering Announcement that is submitted less than 6 months after a previous Discontinuation Date shall be of no effect in starting a new Participation Period.

 ### 2. License Grant ###

-1. Subject to the conditions and limitations of this License and upon affirmative assent to the commitments specified in Section 1.3 from an individual DPL User, Licensor hereby grants to such DPL User a worldwide, royalty-free, no-charge, non-exclusive, irrevocable (except as stated in Section 2.2(f)) license, perpetual for the term of the relevant Licensed Patents, to make, have made, use, sell, offer for sale, import, and distribute products that would otherwise infringe any claim of Licensed Patents.
+1. Subject to the conditions and limitations of this License, each Licensor hereby grants and agrees to grant to each Licensee a worldwide, royalty-free, non-exclusive, non-transferable license under such Licensor’s Licensed Patents, for the term of such Licensor’s applicable Participation Period, to make, have made (subject to the provisions of Section 2.1.1 below), operate, use, sell, offer for sale, import, or distribute products that would otherwise infringe any claim of Licensed Patents.

 2. Notwithstanding the foregoing, this License is expressly subject to and limited by the following restrictions: